adharshasam/Adiu.AI/README.md

     title        = {{SEP-28k}: A Dataset for Stuttering Event Detection from Podcasts with People Who Stutter}, howpublished = {ICASSP 2021},
 }

+**We pitched this "Feasible Product Idea" as MVP 1.0 to early adopters.
+This idea of "Pitching without Product" was inspired by Jim Poss (Inventor of the BigBelly Solar Trash Compactor).**

+We learnt that this product could only be used by doctors at Fluency Clinics which reduces the sample size of our target users.
+This means that we might not be able to build a profitable business in the long run.
+So, we chose to quickly **pivot** to a New Product Idea!

+**MVP 2.0 (Product Demo Video) was inspired by Drew Houston's (CEO of Dropbox) Product Demo Video that he uploaded on Hacker News for Product Validation.**

+Product Demo Video can be accessed [here](https://www.youtube.com/watch?v=IkgEH5qoHD0) Adiu Company Website can be accessed [here](https://adiu.webflow.io/)